Icy: Previously on ABBD...

 Brindleface purred in amusement.
 "I assume you want to know where the kits came from?"

 "Their mother cannot care for them," Brindleface replied.
-"These kits are not mine, but I will care for them as if they are mine."
+"These kits are not mine, but I will care for them as if they were."

 "I thought you didn't want to have kits," Stonepaw meowed.
 "You seemed pretty upset when Thistleclaw proposed his idea."